tkhq/sdk/examples/with-eth-passkeys-galore/README.md

 $ pnpm run dev
 ```

 This command will start a NextJS app on localhost.
-If you navigate to http://localhost:3000 in your browser, you can follow the prompts to create a sub organization, create a private key for the newly created sub-organization, and sign a message using your passkey with a Viem custom account!
+If you navigate to http://localhost:3000 in your browser, you can follow the prompts to create a sub organization, create a private key for the newly created sub-organization, and sign a message using your passkey with a Viem custom account, or Ethers signer!

 # Legal Disclaimer